temporalio/helm-charts/README.md

 This method requires a three node kubernetes cluster to successfully bring up all the dependencies.

-When installed without manully setting dependency replicas to 1, this Temporal Helm Chart configures Temporal to run with a three node Cassandra cluster (for persistence) and Elasticsearch (for "visibility" features), and Grafana.
+When installed without manully setting dependency replicas to 1, this Temporal Helm Chart configures Temporal to run with a three node Cassandra cluster (for persistence) and Elasticsearch (for "visibility" features).
 By default, Temporal Helm Chart installs all dependencies, out of the box.

 To install Temporal with all of its dependencies run this command: